hi1237-sui/Incognito/README.md

 - `--seo` - Currently the default is to only use the build with no seo enabled.
 This flag enables the seo build.
     - Domain must be set in the [config](#config)
     - Overrides the enabled option in the [config](#config)

+- `upgrade` - Allows for the ability to self-update the binary.
+Run this to self upgrade
+    - `--check` check for a new version.
+Tells you if one is available.

 ---